gabber12/MusicForProgramming/README.md

 # Contribute
 Feel free to add more sources of sound track fit for programming.
-Submit i pull request and i would be more than happy to assist.
+Submit a pull request and I would be happy to merge.